-Written by Mairi Doyle, Dir, Int Comm and Wellbeing
+Written by Mairi Doyle, Director of Internal Communications and Wellbeing

 One of my favourite leadership quotes is from Simon Sinek, when he said: ‘Leadership is not about being in charge, it’s about taking care of those in your charge’.
 With the increasing focus on both the physical and mental wellbeing of our teams, this is a sobering thought.

 The whole issue of emotional wellbeing at work is a huge topic and as a manager and leader it can sometimes feel like I’m out of my depth.
 But adopting a positive mindset and focusing on what I can do as a manager has been really helpful.